Why You Can’t Always Sue a School – Unpacking School District Immunity

 Get Help with School District Immunity Today

 If your child was injured or suffered property damage at school, you may be able to hold the at-fault party liable.
-Contact the Hager Law Firm today at 903-466-0001 or info@hagerlawtx.com to schedule a consultation about your case.
+Contact Hager Law today at 903-466-0001 or info@hagerlawtx.com to schedule a consultation about your case.
 Our trained and experienced education lawyers are ready to help you protect your child and defend their rights.